How to Potty Train a Puppy Using a Crate and Playpen Setup

 • For indoor/pee pad training: Put the leash on your puppy while they’re in the playpen.
 Wait calmly until they go on the pad.
 Only then do you remove them from the pen for playtime or cuddles.

-When it comes to housebreaking, prevention is everything.
-That’s why it’s important to keep your puppy on a limited “free-roaming” schedule.
-Allow your pup to explore the house for just 20 to 30 minutes at a time before returning them to their confinement area—their “puppy can do no wrong” zone.
+That means only allowing your pup to explore the house for just 20 to 30 minutes at a time before returning them to their confinement area—their “puppy can do no wrong” zone.

 Not only does this help prevent accidents, but it also gives you a much-needed break to focus on other tasks without worrying about what your puppy might be getting into.